 The setting for Grenadier is an odd mix of ideas.
-Sure, it takes place in Japan and it has the appearances of a traditional Sengoku anime, but fused in there are elements of cowboy westerns and sci-fi shounen action.
+Sure, it takes place in Japan and it has the appearances of a traditional Sengoku anime, but fuses this with elements of cowboy westerns and sci-fi shounen action.

-The land is in turmoil as bandit lords extort villages and vie for power among each other, while the people lose faith in the absentee kings that should be protecting them.
+The land is in turmoil.
+Bandit lords extort villages and vie for power among each other, while the people lose faith in the absentee kings that should be protecting them.
 It’s an era of might makes right, and contributing to it is the increasing presence of guns.
-Traditional samurai and their ideals are vanishing, and droves of gunslinging thugs are eager to take their place.
+Samurai and their ideals are vanishing, and droves of gunslinging thugs are eager to take their place.

-The balance between traditional sword arts and firearm technology has always been an interesting part of Japanese history, but Grenadier skips the unwieldy era of the arquebus.
-Rifles, revolvers, giant robots, and sub-machine guns are commonplace, which creates interesting imagery where 15th century peasant levies are guarding old wooden gates with assault rifles at the ready.
+The balance between traditional sword arts and firearm technology has always been an interesting part of Japanese history.
+However, Grenadier skips the unwieldy era of the arquebus.
+Rifles, revolvers, giant robots, and sub-machine guns are commonplace, which creates interesting imagery where 15th-century peasant levies are guarding old, wooden gates with assault rifles at the ready.

 #2 Rushuna & Yajirou

-She abhors violence and uses her unrivaled mastery with pistols to fight her battles without killing or even permanently injuring anybody.
+She abhors violence, so uses her unrivaled mastery with pistols to fight her battles without killing or seriously injuring anybody.
 This allows her to both be the cool, titular “Beautiful Warrior” while also being the series’ moral epicenter.
 Kinda like a mix between El Cazador‘s Nadie and Shinzo‘s Yakumo.

-She’s joined on her journey by Yajirou, a young samurai sellsword with a grimy past and a disdain for guns and those who use them.
-This (and other issues) make his relationship with Rushuna an uneasy one, but he can’t help but be captivated by her worldview and sticks around as her side-kick.
+She’s joined on her journey by Yajirou; a young samurai sellsword with a grimy past and a disdain for both guns and those who wield them.
+This (and other issues) make his relationship with Rushuna an uneasy one, but he can’t help but be captivated by her worldview and so sticks around as her side-kick.
 Perhaps because he believes she can help him atone for his past.
 Perhaps because she is gorgeous and totally his type.

 #3 Maximum buoyancy